 Expanding access to continuous glucose monitors (CGM) — particularly for Black, Indigenous, and people of color who are more likely to be diagnosed with diabetes than white individuals — is a key way for states to improve diabetes care and reduce health inequities for high-risk populations.
 CGM use is the standard of care for insulin-treated people with diabetes.
 Studies show that more widespread use of and access to CGMs can improve clinical quality and health outcomes, reduce health care costs, and support health equity efforts.

-As of May 2023, 45 states and the District of Columbia have some level of CGM fee-for-service coverage.
+As of May 2023, 45 states and D.C. have some level of CGM fee-for-service coverage.
 While there is no consistent CGM policy across all states, there are common components adopted by Medicaid agencies that cover CGMs.
 Yet, even when CGMs are covered, guidelines and restrictions can potentially create unintended consequences that may worsen disparities in health outcomes for people with diabetes.

 Although states and other stakeholders in the diabetes field increasingly recognize the importance of reducing disparities for Medicaid beneficiaries with insulin-requiring diabetes, particularly by increasing access to CGMs, there is no dedicated national network or technical assistance program to guide this work.